Introduction

 aws_secret_access_key = <your aws key>

-• Pull docker image from docker repository
+• Pull Docker images from the repository

-• Run new docker image
+• Run new Docker images

 [Unit]